Asahi Beer

 Seasonality

-Year-round availability with increased consumption during summer months (May-September)
+Year-round availability with increased consumption May-September

 Best Months